-Those stories have been among the most clicked over the past week at the Virginia Public Access Project's VaNews link on vpap.org.
+Inmates in a Virginia jail will now be able to get their nicotine the high-tech way...and four student-athletes at William and Mary act fast and save a friend's home.
+Those stories have been among the most read over the past week at the Virginia Public Access Project's VaNews link on vpap.org.

 Conservative Delegate Bob Marshall and the Virginia ACLU are on the same side of a new law that limits how far police can go when tracking people.
 Thursday, Governor McAuliffe signed the cell phone-tracking bill, which was sponsored by Marshall, to protect Fourth Amendment rights.